-The Hunter Academy of Sport (HAS) Swimming Program, delivered in partnership with Central Coast Academy of Sport and supported by Swimming NSW, supports the development of identified competitive swimmers within the Talent phase of the FTEM pathway.
+The Hunter Academy of Sport (HAS) Swimming Program, supported by Swimming NSW, is designed to support the development of identified competitive swimmers within the Talent phase of the FTEM pathway.

 The following benefits will apply to those selected in the Swimming program: